jornada-im/jornada-im.github.io/im_info.md

 # For Data Managers

-Jornada data managers, including the IM team, should follow LTER and Jornada standards and best practices when documenting and publishing reearch data packages.
+Jornada data managers, including the IM team, should follow LTER and Jornada standards and best practices when creating metadata files and publishing research data packages.

 ## Jornada metadata standards